 The teacher looked intently back at the students and asked, “What is the point of this illustration?”

-One student said, “You could always fit more things into your life if you really work at it.”
+One student said, “You can always fit more things into your life if you really work at it.”

 Big rocks — these are what’s most important and valuable to you.

-Without getting your big rocks in place first, they will never ever get in.
-You can be busy pandering around with the gravel, sand and water in your life (note – the peripheral, miscellaneous day-to-day activities) and your big rocks will always be left at a side, with no room left for them.
+Without getting your big rocks in first, they will never fall into place.
+You can be busy with random day-to-day activities (which are the gravel, sand, and water in the example) and your big rocks will be left at the wayside, never able to enter your life.

-What are your big rocks in your life?
-Career?
+What are your big rocks in life?
+Your Career?
 Love?
 Relationships?
 Wealth?
 Health?
 Spirituality?
-For each of these big rocks that you prioritize, are they in place?
+For each of these big rocks, are they in place?

 - Career: Are you pursuing your dream career?

-- Love: Are you in a relationship with the love of your life?
+- Love: Are you with the love of your life?

-- Spirituality: Are you attuned with your spiritual source?
+- Spirituality: Are you connected with your spiritual source?

 If not, are you working to get them in place?
-Or have you totally neglected them?
+Or have you neglected them?